MicheleCeresoli/atlas/README.md

 ```

 ### From Conda Package
-From the latest release, download the appropriate `.conda` package according to your python version and system build.
+From the latest release, download the appropriate `.tar.bz2` package according to your python version and system build.
 Then, once the conda environment has been activated, run:

 ```
-conda install gdal opencv pyyaml conda install ./{NAME}.conda
+conda install gdal opencv pyyaml conda install ./{NAME}.tar.bz2
 ```

 where NAME is the filename of the target conda package.
 Note that the first command manually installs the required dependencies since Conda environments are isolated and don't see the system-level libraries.